OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   Links to standards:
   * ISO/IEC TR 24029 - Assessment of the robustness of neural networks.
 Gap: TODOGROUP.

 * TRAINADVERSARIAL.
 Add adversarial examples to the training set to make the model more resilient (Datascience).
   TODOGROUP: Elaborate - See Annex C of ENISA Secure machine learning algorithms 2021.
   TODO: Make clear this is not a silver bullet.

+  References:
+  * Goodfellow, I.J.; Shlens, J.; Szegedy, C. Explaining and harnessing adversarial examples. arXiv 2014, arXiv:1412.6572.
+  * Lyu, C.; Huang, K.; Liang, H.N.
+A unified gradient regularization family for adversarial examples.
+In Proceedings of the 2015 ICDM.
+  * Papernot, N.; Mcdaniel, P. Extending defensive distillation. arXiv 2017, arXiv:1705.05264.

   Links to standards:
   * Not covered yet in ISO/IEC standards - probably part of ongoing 27090 work.
 TODOGROUP: covered anywhere else?